Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 ## An improved router

-A few days ago we received the fantastic news that the Symfony router had been improved significantly, of course we wanted to see how the changes would affect our application, so we decided to test it against our own routes.
+A few days ago we received the fantastic news that the Symfony router had been improved significantly.
+Of course we wanted to see how the changes would affect our application, so we decided to test it against our own routes.

-If you somehow missed the exciting news you can read the official announcement here:
+If you somehow missed the news you can read the official announcement here:
 <https://symfony.com/blog/new-in-symfony-4-1-fastest-php-router>

-If you want to know how the new router works, read Nicolas Grekas [post](https://medium.com/@nicolas.grekas/making-symfonys-router-77-7x-faster-1-2-958e3754f0e1) where he dives more into detail about the new Symfony router.
+If you want to know how the new router works, read Nicolas Grekas [post](https://medium.com/@nicolas.grekas/making-symfonys-router-77-7x-faster-1-2-958e3754f0e1) where he dives more into detail about the new changes.

 ## Our setup
 * PHP version: 7.1.13